Hundreds Sign Onto Statement to Halt Legal Proceedings Against Georgiou, Colleagues

 - A former chair of the White House Council of Economic Advisers

-- A former director of the United Nations Statistics Division
+- A former chief statistician of the United States and former director of the United Nations Statistics Division

 - Current and former heads and officials of national statistical offices from around the world